Definition Of Somatization And How It Impacts Health

 Is your physical health impacting your mental health?

 Psychiatric care can help address some of the psychological factors impacting your condition.
-A psychiatrist can prescribe medications if you need them for mental disorders such as depression or anxiety or other related disorders.
+A psychiatrist can prescribe medications if you need them for mental disorders such as depression anxiety or other related disorders.
 Antidepressants may help you deal with the symptoms of depression and have a more positive perspective on life.
-Anti-anxiety medications may ease some of your worry and fear from your illness anxiety disorder so that you can focus on improving your physical health.
+Anti-anxiety medications may ease some of your worries and fears from your illness anxiety disorder so that you can focus on improving your physical health.
 Both kinds of medications can help you shift your attention from your physical symptoms to more helpful, productive, and satisfying thoughts.

 Psychological treatments